Anish-Reddy-K/the-arkr-manual/README.md

 <details>
 <summary>Who is this for?</summary>

-Anyone who wants to understand how computers actually work.
-Whether you're a student, a self-taught dev, or a senior engineer brushing up on the basics.
-We start at rock bottom and go all the way up.
+Developers transitioning into AI, engineers building AI-powered products, and anyone who wants to understand how modern AI systems actually work.
+Whether you're shipping your first RAG app or trying to understand transformer architectures — this is for you.
 </details>

 <details>
 <summary>Who are you?</summary>

 I'm an engineer and a builder.
 I research these topics obsessively until I understand them well enough to explain them simply.
-My goal isn't to lecture you, but to document the path to mastery clearly and visually.
+My goal isn't to lecture you, but to document the path to AI engineering mastery clearly and visually.
 </details>

 <details>
 <summary>Where should I start?</summary>

-[Article 1](https://manual.arkr.ca/bit.html).
-We start at the very basics (Bits & Information) and build our way up to the cloud (AI & Distributed Systems).
+Start with the [Foundations](https://ai.arkr.ca/python-essentials.html) if you want to brush up on prerequisites, or jump straight into [AI/ML Fundamentals](https://ai.arkr.ca/ai-vs-ml-vs-dl.html) if you're ready to dive in.
 </details>

 <details>
 <summary>What is the outcome?</summary>

-You will have understood the fundamentals that make up the software we use everyday.
-The curriculum will end with a Case Studies chapter where we will reverse-engineer the architecture of modern giants like how **WhatsApp** handles billion-user concurrency, how **Git** actually tracks your file history, and how **Spotify** streams audio without latency and many more cases.
+You'll understand how to architect, build, and deploy AI systems.
+From the theory behind neural networks and transformers, to the practical engineering of RAG pipelines, AI agents, and production LLM applications.
 </details>

 ## License